HydroModPy/HydroModPy/docs/source/user_guide/results-and-exports.rst

 Results and Exports
 ===================

-HydroModPy writes durable results at the workspace level.
-The DuckDB catalog stores run metadata, metrics, parameters, budgets, provenance, and lookup tables.
-Per-run stores hold fields, meshes, rasters, timeseries, and derived arrays.
+HydroModPy v2 writes durable results at the project level.
+Each project holds its own DuckDB catalog with simulation metadata, metrics, parameters, budgets, provenance, and lookup tables.
+Per-run Zarr and Parquet stores hold the field arrays, meshes, rasters, timeseries, and derived arrays.

-There is one simulation DuckDB catalog per workspace, not one DuckDB database per simulation.
-A simulation receives one row in that workspace catalog and its heavy payloads live beside it under ``simulations/``:
+There is **one simulation catalog per project**, not one DuckDB per simulation.
+A simulation receives one row in that project catalog and its heavy payloads live beside it under ``simulations/``:

-- ``hydromodpy.duckdb``: workspace-level index, metadata, metrics, parameters, provenance, calibration traces, and SQL views.
+- ``catalog.duckdb``: project-level index, metadata, metrics, parameters, provenance, calibration traces, workflow ledger, and SQL views.
 - ``simulations/<basename>.zarr`` or ``.zarr.zip``: per-simulation arrays,
-  mesh, spatial fields, rasters, and forcings.
+  mesh, spatial fields, topography rasters, and forcings.
-- ``simulations/<basename>.parquet/*.parquet``: per-simulation tabular payloads
+- ``simulations/<basename>.parquet/*.parquet``: per-simulation tabular
-  such as timeseries, budgets, and mass balance, exposed through DuckDB views.
+  payloads (timeseries, budgets, mass balance), exposed as DuckDB views.

 ``<basename>`` is normally ``<project>__<name>__<shortuuid>``.
 Older workspaces may still use the full raw ``sim_id`` on disk; they remain readable.